Frequently Asked Questions

 Urethane materials more closely simulate a production process whereas the SLA process yields a cosmetic looking part, but also more fragile.
 Urethane process can also become more cost effective at higher quantities.

-ARRK can color match most of our vacuum casting materials to match Pantone and RAL colors.
+ARRK can color match most of our urethane casting materials to match Pantone and RAL colors.
 We can even match provided color samples.

 You can mold between 10-20 parts per mold depending on the size and geometry and material used.
 Some companies may be able to mold more parts, but ARRK has always found that parts start to change after 15 parts per mold due to the harsh conditions of the urethane molding process.